CliMA/Oceananigans.jl/docs/src/grids.md

 * We built the grid with `size = (48, 48, 16)`, but ended up with a `24×48×16` grid.
 Why's that?
   Well, `(48, 48, 16)` is the size of the _global_ grid, or in other words, the grid that we would get if we stitched together all the grids from each rank.
-Here we have two ranks, so the _local_ grid has half of the grid points of the total grid, which is by default partitioned in `x` --- yielding a local size of `(24, 48, 16)`.
+Here we have two ranks.
+By default, the _local_ grids are distributed equally in `x`, which means that each of the two local grids have half of the grids points of the global grid --- yielding local sizes of `(24, 48, 16)`.

 * The global grid has topology `(Periodic, Periodic, Bounded)`, but the local grids have the topology `(FullyConnected, Periodic, Bounded)`.
 That means that each local grid, which represents